Dilated cardiomyopathy with ataxia syndrome: Presentation

-Some people with this disorder grow slowly pre- and post-natally, this results in short stature, they also might have heart problems like long QT syndrome, this condition causes arrythmia, and this causes syncope (fainting), and cardiac arrests that might end with the affected person's life, most people with these symptoms die before their adolescence.
+Some people with this disorder grow slowly pre- and post-natally, this results in short stature, they also might have heart problems like long QT syndrome, this condition causes arrhythmia, and this causes syncope (fainting), and cardiac arrests that might end with the affected person's life, most people with these symptoms die before their adolescence.

 Other less common symptoms include intellectual disability, abnormal development of the genitals (in men), anemia, hepatic steatosis, and optic nerve atrophy.